2026 Program & Schedule

 Chris Bitter, Ph.D.

 Chris Bitter, Ph.D., is Terrain’s senior wine and grape analyst.
-As a part of the Terrain team of economists, he delivers expert analysis to the customers of American AgCredit, Farm Credit Services of America and Frontier Farm Credit.
-Chris is responsible for the Winescape™ report series, which shares research and insights for the business of vineyards and wineries.
+As a part of the Terrain team of economists, he delivers expert analysis to the customers of American AgCredit, AgCountry Farm Credit Services, Farm Credit Services of America and Frontier Farm Credit.
+Chris leads the publication of Winescape™, a report series that shares research and insights for the business of vineyards and wineries.

 With more than 20 years of experience as an economist and market analyst, Chris is a former faculty member of the University of Washington’s Runstad Center for Real Estate Studies.
-In 2016, he left his academic position to launch Vintage Economics, a market research and consulting firm focused on the wine industry.
+Prior to joining errain, he had his own market research and consulting firm focused on the wine industry, Vintage Economics.
 Chris earned his Ph.D. in economic geography with a minor in agricultural and resource economics from the University of Arizona.
 His research has been published in a variety of national and international publications, including the Journal of Wine Economics, and he has delivered presentations at wine industry conferences around the globe.

-Learn more about Chris Bitter, watch Bold Predictions: What to Expect in 2025.
+Learn more about Chris Bitter, watch Bold Predictions: Navigating 2026.

 George Christie